10 more ‘Hidden Gem’ horror movies to watch this Halloween – Rossland News

 3. Bad Moon (1996)

 Yes, another werewolf movie, but Bad Moon has a really neat plot twist that makes it wholly original.
-After Michael Pare’s bitten by a werewolf while on a jungle expedition, he comes back home to live with his sister’s family, putting them all in danger.
+After Michael Pare’s bitten by a werewolf while on a jungle expedition, he comes back home to live with his sister’s family as he searches for a cure, putting them all in danger.
 Their only hope for survival is Thor, the family dog.
-I won’t spoil anymore of the plot for you, but rest assured, Bad Moon is an excellent werewolf film that goes straight for the jugular.
+I won’t spoil anymore of the plot for you, but rest assured, Bad Moon is an excellent werewolf film that goes directly for the jugular.

 2. Summer of 84 (2018)